 Launched in 2017, the Invir.IOTM platform (see Section 1.2.2.2) is part of this research.
 This technology platform makes it possible to develop a new generation of multifunctional oncolytic viruses targeting the tumor microenvironment.
-This platform relies on a patented strain of Vaccinia virus (VVCOP TK-RR-) into which a wide variety of transgenes (such as enzymes, antibodies and cytokines) can be integrated.
+This platform relies on a patented strain of Vaccinia virus (VV{COP} TK-RR-) into which a wide variety of transgenes (such as enzymes, antibodies and cytokines) can be integrated.

-A number of projects are based on the $\mathsf{Invir}.\mathsf{IO}^{\mathsf{\tiny M}}$ platform, including:
+A number of projects are based on the Invir.IO $^{\text{\tiny{TM}}}$ platform, including:

 - BT-001, the most advanced drug candidate.
-This oncolytic virus encodes the cytokine GM-CSF and BioInvent's anti-CTLA4 antibody.
-It is being evaluated in a Phase I/II clinical trial; - five multi-armed oncolytic viruses developed by Transgene for AstraZeneca under the collaboration agreement with licensing options; - several proprietary oncolytic viruses designed by Transgene on its own behalf, which are undergoing preclinical evaluation.
+This oncolytic virus encodes the cytokine GM-CSF and BioInvent's anti-CTLA-4 antibody.
+It is being evaluated in a Phase I/II clinical trial: - five multi-armed oncolytic viruses developed by Transgene for AstraZeneca under the collaboration agreement with licensing options; - several proprietary oncolytic viruses designed by Transgene on its own behalf, which are undergoing preclinical evaluation.